Barefoot Massage Trainings for Massage Therapists

 Owner, Certified Ashiatsu Barefoot Massage Instructor

 In 2002 I began my barefoot journey, and I’ve never looked back!
-Three years later barefoot massage inspired me to go back to school at the Dr. Ida Rolf Institute in Boulder, CO, and receive my Rolfing certification.
+Three years later barefoot massage inspired me to go back to school at the Dr. Ida Rolf Institute in Boulder, CO to receive my Rolfing certification.
 I love structural work and being able to use my feet and adapt them to work with the fascia is incredible!
 In 2018, I completed my 168 hr Advanced Rolfing™️ certification.
 Learning barefoot bodywork has changed my life and extended my career beyond my wildest expectations!
 Read more about my experience in my blog 'Massage, Rolfing and Life Experiences'.

 Frequently Asked Questions